 (b.) submit for assessment a thesis of not more than 40,000 words on the program of research which meets the requirements of the examiners.
 Submission of the thesis based on or partially based on conjointly published or unpublished work may be permitted.

 In certain disciplines in the faculty, creative work or performance or a written critical commentary may also form part of the thesis assessment.
+In such cases, students are permitted to submit a thesis that varies from the standard masters thesis where the variations are academically appropriate and suitable to the discipline.

 Research topics are available in most of the faculty's areas of research strength, depending on supervision and resource availability.
 For more detail refer to the faculty's postgraduate areas of studyareas of study (http://www.monash.edu.au/pubs/2015handbooks/aos/index-byfaculty-arts.html) in the Handbook or visit the Arts ResearchArts Research (http://artsonline.monash.edu.au/research/) website.